I would start with the real decision, not the topic

 Good SEO does not have to make a post stiff.

-The structure still matters.
-The page needs a clear title, useful headings, internal links, and enough depth for Google and readers to understand the topic.
+The structure still matters for turn sales questions into seo content.
+The page needs a clear title, useful headings, internal links, and enough depth for both readers and search engines to understand its role.

 But the voice matters too.